Ysabel is GGK's tenth novel, published in 2007. To the right is the Canadian cover. Click through to the art gallery for additional cover artwork.

 and a team of assistants to Provence for a six

-To read the rest of the introduction, click here.
+To read the rest of the introduction (please note, it includes minor spoilers) click here.

 GGK prepared, on request, a 'Letter to the Reader' to go out with early copies of Ysabel to the media, talking a little of how he came to write the book.
 Here it is, for you to read!